 Want to take action with your students?
 Then download our 6-week STEAM Eco Club Challenge pack for Bristol or All Cities.
 Set up a club, customise the slides and empower your learners to act on the things that matter to them.
 You can run some of the slides as part of an assembly to introduce children to the issues.

 All our (primary and secondary school) resources are now available in this handy Educator Pack!
 Please download and share widely.
-If you would like a high resolution copy then get in touch.

-To support your teaching, we have produced a PowerPoint presentation for assemblies/group discussion
+To support your teaching, we have produced a PowerPoint presentation for assemblies/group discussion.

-Introduce children to the issues of air pollution and carbon emissions then work your way through the resources in the Educator Pack above.
+Introduce children to the issues of air pollution and carbon emissions, then work your way through the resources in the Educator Pack above.
 If you have less time, then use our handy ‘fact and act‘ for young people instead!

 Our schools’ competition “My City, My School, My Home” involved young people aged 13-16 in improving their city.
 It was first piloted in Hungary with great success.
-The analogue version is available in the pack above.
+The analogue version is available in the Educator pack above.
 The digital version will soon be available here too – stay tuned!